soundparticle/first-express-server/README.md

-This is an very simple database of birds I created this as an early experiment into CRUD(create ,read ,update ,delete) operations.
+This is an very simple database of birds I created this as an early experiment into CRUD(create, read, update, delete) operations.
 The app allows you to add, update, post, and delete single birds or a group lists of birds.
 Full CRUD!
 I included TDD testing of CRUD operations too!

 Coded by:
 Antreo Pukay